 If you want to wipe an internal hard disk with macOS installed, you can use the built-in factory reset to erase the startup disk or erase it in macOS Recovery mode.
 The methods of wipe a startup disk are distinguishing in different Mac OS.
 You can choose one to erase hard drive according to your macOS.

-Step 3: Then click "Continue" to reset to factory settings with one click.
+Step 3: Then click Continue and follow the wizard to reset to factory settings with one click.
+It will wipe all data from the hard drive on Mac.

 2. Erase the startup disk in macOS 12 Monterey or earlier in macOS Recovery mode

-Step 1: Restart your Mac and immediately hold down the keys "option + command (⌘) + R" until Apple logo appears.
+Step 1: Restart your Mac and immediately hold down the keys Power button until you see the startup disk screen.
+Select Options and click Continue.

 Step 2: Select Disk Utility when you enter Recovery Mode.